Stjepan Lončar: Ferencváros

-In July, Lončar was transferred to Hungarian team Ferencváros for an undisclosed fee.
+In July, Lončar was transferred to Hungarian outfit Ferencváros for an undisclosed fee.
 He made his competitive debut for the side against Kisvárda on 31 July.
-On 19 September, he scored his first goal for Ferencváros in Magyar Kupa game against Hatvan.
-Seven weeks later, he scored his first league goal.
+On 19 September, he scored his first goal for Ferencváros in a Magyar Kupa match against Hatvan.
+Seven weeks later, he scored his first league goal in a triumph over Kisvárda.
 He won his first title with the club on 24 April 2022, when they were crowned league champions.

-In September 2022, he was sent on a season-long loan to Belgian outfit Kortrijk.
+In September, Lončar was sent on a season-long loan to Belgian team Kortrijk.

+In July 2023, he was loaned to Kazakh side Astana until the end of the season.

+Lech Poznań

+On 6 September 2024, Lončar moved to Polish club Lech Poznań on a contract until June 2025.
+He debuted officially for the team on 14 September in a 5–0 win over Jagiellonia, and provided an assist to Lech's fourth goal.

+Istra 1961

+On 3 February 2025, after being left out of Lech's roster for the winter training camp, Lončar returned to Croatia to join Istra 1961 on a two-and-a-half-year deal.

 International career

 Lončar represented Bosnia and Herzegovina at various youth levels.

 In January 2018, he received his first senior call-up, for friendly games against the United States and Mexico.
 He debuted against the latter on 31 January.

+Lončar retired from international football on 30 November 2023.

 Personal life

+Lončar married his long-time girlfriend Stela in January 2025.

-Lončar's father Robert was also a professional footballer.
+His father Robert was also a professional footballer.